JCachada/personal-website-dev/content/weblog/you-wont-be-left-behind-the-problem-with-AI-FUD.md

 > Results from the studies support the hypothesis that the first versions of Copilot tools substantially increase productivity on these tasks.
 This productivity boost usually appeared in the studies as a meaningful increase in speed of execution without a significant decrease in quality. [^4]

-Industry opinions are also divided - check out, for example, Martin Fowler's [thoughts](https://martinfowler.com/articles/exploring-gen-ai/13-role-of-developer-skills.html) on the subject.
+Industry opinions are also divided - check out, for example, Martin Fowler's [thoughts](https://martinfowler.com/articles/exploring-gen-ai/13-role-of-developer-skills.html) on the subject, or Gergely Orosz's great [write-up](https://newsletter.pragmaticengineer.com/p/software-engineering-with-llms-in-2025) on the current state of things.

 Look, I don't know if LLMs make us more productive or not.
 People much smarter than me dedicate themselves to the problem of developer productivity - if you want some hints on who to follow, I recommend [Dr. Cat Hicks](https://www.drcathicks.com/).
 I can almost hear her in the background saying that we don't even have an agreed working definition of developer productivity, so how can we measure the impacts of LLMs on it?
 And on top of that, how the usefulness of tools is determined not just by the intrinsic nature of the tools, but by the environment they're used in as well; so maybe we should be careful with broad claims about how LLMs improve or don't improve developer productivity.
 I suppose that's okay, because we concluded in the previous section that the people we're arguing against don't actually care about productivity.